ignite/cli/docs/guide/interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-The creator of the buy order received 5 marscoin vouchers for 75 venuscoin (5marscoin * 15venuscoin):
+The creator of the buy order receives 5 marscoin vouchers for 75 venuscoin (5marscoin * 15venuscoin):

 ```yml
 # Target blockchain